LiuYuancheng/Braccio_plus_robot_arm_control/README.md

 ![](doc/img/ui_design.png)

-The user's control requests will be put in controller's tasks manager's action queue and send to the Braccio ++ robot arm in sequence, so the user can dynamically change the motor angle when the arm is moving, the arm finished one action, it will send back the action finished response, then the controller will dequeue a new task and send to the Braccio ++ robot arm ( until no new tasks in the action queue).
+The user's control requests will be put in controller's tasks manager's action queue and send to the Braccio ++ robot arm in FIFO  sequence, so the user can dynamically change the motor angle when the arm is moving, the arm finished one action, it will send back the action finished response, then the controller will dequeue a new task and send to the Braccio ++ robot arm ( until no new tasks in the action queue).
 If the user pressed the reset button, the tasks queue will be cleared immediately and the program will send the reset command to the Braccio ++ robot arm.
 For the robot arm position monitoring, each arm parts' angle and potentiometer reading will be displayed on the related arm part's control panel.

 The user action, controller state and Braccio ++ firmware execution state timing UML diagram is shown below: